elastic/cloud-on-k8s/docs/design/0006-certificate-management.md

   * Human operator intervention in running the operator regarding certificate management should be restricted as a minimum (ideally, the human operator should not care at all).
 * Cluster impact
   * Certificate rotation should not provoke any downtime on the cluster.
+  * Certificate rotation should preferably be doable without well-written clients experiencing issues with certificate validation.

 ## Considered Options